GeorgeHernandez/GeorgeHernandez/AboutMe/Opinions.md

     - `8`.
 MINOR.
 Backwards compatible additions to the API.
     - `7`.
 PATCH.
 Backwards compatible bug fixes.
 - Font for code MUST be monospaced.
 Which font is a matter of choice; I like Google's [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) because it has great contrast between troublesome characters like `1Il0O1`, it **bolds** well, and it is free (libre & gratis).
+- https://rosettacode.org/wiki/Rosetta_Code.
+100s of algorithms expressed in 100s of programming languages.

 ## SHOULD NOT